kkyr/fig/README.md

 # fig

-fig loads your config file into a struct with additional support for marking fields as required and setting defaults.
+fig loads your config file into a struct with support for overwriting from the environment, validating fields and setting defaults.

 ## Why fig?

 - Define your **configuration**, **validations** and **defaults** all in a single struct
+- Optionally **load from the environment**
 - Only 3 external dependencies
 - Full support for`time.Time` & `time.Duration`
 - Tiny API